Zucchini Bites

 When zucchini season rolls in, these scrumptious zucchini bites are always a fan favorite in my house.
 They’re easy to whip up, economical, and perfect for sharing when I have guests over.

-We love to serve them with sriracha aioli sauce or mint yogurt sauce to dip in, but they are also super delicious by themselves as well.
+We love to serve them with sriracha aioli sauce or mint yogurt sauce for dipping, but they are also incredibly delicious on their own.

 They’re baked, not deep fried, and they have the perfect amount of yumminess without being heavy at all.

-All you need are fresh zucchini, parmesan, herbs and a touch of garlic for flavor, and egg and breadcrumbs to bind all the ingredients together.
+All you need are fresh zucchini, parmesan, herbs, and a touch of garlic for flavor, along with eggs and breadcrumbs to bind all the ingredients together.

-And if you happen to have even more zucchini than that on hand, you can easily double or triple the recipe to make more!
+And if you happen to have even more zucchini on hand, you can easily double or triple the recipe to make more.

 Seriously, if you’ve never had zucchini bites before, you are in for a real treat.
 So grab the ingredients and throw these babies together.